We're back with Part 3 of the search for the Best Essential Oils Company.

-Here’s where it started.
-You can read my post on A Skeptic Looks at Thieves Oil to see that I really thought that EO’s (as they are referred to in the oils world) were a bunch of baloney.
+Here's where it started.
+You can read my post on A Skeptic Looks at Thieves Oil to see that I really thought that EO's (as they are referred to in the oils world) was a bunch of baloney.

 I finally tried them and became a fast believer.
 Check out Peppermint, Wintergreen, and More to see how well they worked.